cade-vs/nightwatch/README.md

 If there is already running player, pressing ESC key in the NW main window will stop the player.

-For videos, files with the following extensions are
+Video files with the following extensions are
 accepted: AVI, MKV, MPG, MPEG, MP4, TS.

-Nightwatch is written entirely in C++ with Qt Toolkit.
+NightWatch is written entirely in C++ with Qt Toolkit.

 Screenshots can be found in !["docs/screenshots"](docs/screenshots) directory.